-The Living Archive of Aboriginal Languages is a digital archive of endangered literature in Australian Indigenous languages from around the Northern Territory.
+The Living Archive of Aboriginal Languages is a digital archive of endangered literature in Australian Indigenous languages of the Northern Territory.

 This is a living archive, with connections to the people and communities where the books were created.
 This will allow for collaborative research work with the Indigenous authorities and communities.